-- A. The Contractor shall store one set of plans and specifications, one set of the addenda, change orders and other modifications, field orders and/or written instructions and in Contractor's field office apart from documents used for construction. - B. The Contractor shall maintain documents in a clean, dry, legible, condition and in good order.
+- A. The Contractor shall store at the Contractor's field office one set of original condition plans and specifications, one set of the addenda, change orders and other modifications, field orders and/or written instructions apart from documents used for construction. - B. The Contractor shall maintain documents in a clean, dry, legible, condition and in good order.
 Field office record documents will not be used for construction purposes. - C. Make documents available at all times for review by the Engineer.